SFSPlayer-sys/SFSControl/README.md

 - Some parameters are optional; if omitted, the current player rocket is used.
 - `Wait`'s mode param: "rendezvous" waits for rendezvous window, "transfer" (default) waits for transfer window.
 - `Rotate` supports multiple references:
-  - `"surface"`: 相对于行星表面的参考系（指向行星中心）
+- `"surface"`: A reference frame relative to the planet's surface (pointing toward the planet's center)
-  - `"orbit"`: 相对于轨道速度方向的参考系
+- `"orbit"`: A reference frame relative to the direction of orbital velocity
-  - `null` or other: 默认使用提供的角度值
+- `null` or other: The provided angle value is used by default
 - Direction supports left/right/auto.
 - `SetOrbit` param: counterclockwise true=CCW, false=CW.
 - `/other`'s `fuelBarGroups` field matches the lower-left UI fuel bars.
 - `/other`'s `transferWindowDeltaV` field is the transfer window ΔV, in m/s.